-Henderson Chambers is a leading commercial/common law chambers with acknowledged expertise in all of its principal areas of practice.
-Members and pupils are frequently involved in high-profile commercial and common law litigation.
+Henderson Chambers is a long-established, leading commercial/common law set.
+It has acknowledged expertise in all of its principal areas of practice.

 Chambers looks for individuals who can demonstrate a first-class intellect whether via the traditional route of an outstanding higher education record or via proof of success in other professions, in business or in employment.
 It is a friendly and sociable set which works hard, both at servicing the needs of clients, as well as engendering a nurturing and supportive professional environment.
 Chambers is looking for potential tenants who can help it meet those twin objectives.